 7. Add Custom Business Rules

-Every business has unique safety requirements that built-in guardrails cannot cover.
+Every business has unique safety requirements that built-in guardrails can't cover.
 Custom guardrails let you write arbitrary validation logic in Python.

 from connic import GuardrailResult